stfc/janus-core/README.md

 to store information in the `Atoms.info` and `Atoms.arrays` dictionaries about the MLIP used.

-Additional dictionary keys include `arch`, corresponding to the MLIP architecture used, and `model_path`, corresponding to the model path, name or label.
+Additional dictionary keys include `arch`, corresponding to the MLIP architecture used, and `model`, corresponding to the model path, name or label.

 Results from the MLIP calculator, which are typically stored in `Atoms.calc.results`, will also, by default, be copied to these dictionaries, prefixed by the MLIP `arch`.